-The Labrador Retriever is the number one dog in America in terms of registration with the AKC, or American Kennel Club.
-If you looked at overall numbers, you would be hard pressed to find any other breed with more dogs living in households across the country.
-Loving, kind, family oriented, and great with kids, they are the perfect pet—or are they?
+The Labrador Retriever is the number one dog in America in terms of registration with the AKC (American Kennel Club).
+If you looked at overall numbers, you would be hard-pressed to find any other breed with more dogs living in households across the country.
+Loving, kind, family-oriented, and great with kids, they are the perfect pet—or are they?

-This breed has its beginnings not as far into the past as you might think.
-Although it can trace its lineage to the St. John's Water Dog of the 16th century, the actual breed by definition did not come into its own until much later.
-In the early 19th century, a few of the breed then known as St. John's Water Dog were brought to the Poole area of England.
-The more affluent people of the time who were sportsman quickly came to admire their hard working traits, and their gentle nature.
+The history of this breed does not date back as far as you might think.
+Although it can trace its lineage to the St. John's water dog of the 16th century, the actual breed, by definition, did not come into its own until much later.
+In the early 19th century, a few St. John's water dogs were brought to the Poole area of England.
+The more affluent people of the time, who were also sportsman, quickly came to admire their hard-working traits and their gentle nature.

 While the first of the breed were primarily black, there were some shadings of other colors.
 Breeding certain types and colors together resulted in the Yellow and Chocolate phases.
 Along with the Black, these are the only recognised colors of Labrador.
 Fox, or reddish, is an offshoot of Yellow, as is the Cream, or White; and Silver is thought to be a variety of Chocolate, although the thought has been raised that possibly a Weimaraner slipped into the bloodline at some point.

 Some people choose to pick their pet based solely upon the color, thinking the color will influence the behavior.
 I hate to burst your bubble, but this has nothing to do with it.
 In addition, just because you have (let's say) a black dog, that does not mean that he will produce only black puppies if allowed to breed.
 Virtually every Lab today has recessive genes of another color other than the exterior coat shown.
 It is entirely possible to breed two of the same color and have the litter mixed in colors.